Martin P. Robinson

-Martin P. Robinson is an American puppeteer who works for the Jim Henson Company.
-He is best known for his work on Sesame Street, having performed the characters of Telly Monster, Mr. Snuffleupagus, Oscar the Grouch's pet worm Slimey, Oscar's niece Irvine, Buster the Horse, and Shelley the Turtle for over 40 years.
-He performed the characters Riff the Cat and Clef the dad on Allegra's Window, and was an animatronic puppeteer for Leonardo in Teenage Mutant Ninja Turtles.
+Martin P. Robinson is an American puppeteer, best known for his work on Sesame Street, having performed the characters of Telly Monster, Mr. Snuffleupagus, Slimey, Irvine, Buster the Horse, and Shelley the Turtle.
+He performed the characters Riff the Cat and Clef on Allegra's Window, and was an animatronic puppeteer for Leonardo in Teenage Mutant Ninja Turtles.

 Early life

-His father was a hydraulics engineer and his mother was a teacher.
+Robinson's father was a hydraulics engineer and his mother was a teacher.
 He grew up in Milwaukee and graduated from Brookfield East High School in Brookfield, Wisconsin, a suburb of Milwaukee.
 He graduated from the American Academy of Dramatic Arts in 1974.

 Robinson originally intended to become a character actor, but work was scarce.
 He later toured with a marionette company, eventually working under puppeteer Bil Baird.

 Personal life

 Robinson married Sesame Street writer Annie Evans on August 9, 2008, on the set of Sesame Street in the Kaufman Astoria Studios in Queens, New York.
 Evans gave birth to twin daughters on February 12, 2009.
 Robinson also has three children from a previous marriage and two grandchildren.
 He and his family live in Redding, Connecticut.